noahfoe/texas_real_state/README.md

 # texas_real_state
 * A Flutter project created by 3 other Texas State students and myself for our Software Engineering Project class.
-* This will be a real estate app called Texas Real State.
+* This is a real estate app called Texas Real State, that helps Texas State students find apartments in San Marcos.

 # What We Learned
 * Teamwork/Collaboration
 * Flutter
-* Riverpod for State Management
+* Riverpod and Provider for State Management
 * Google API's for Maps

 # Screenshots